haakco/deploying-laravel-app/Stage_0/README.md

   python3-certbot-nginx
 ```

-With all the ppa's added just run a dist-upgrade to make sure everything is updated.
+With all the PPA's added, just run a dist-upgrade to make sure everything is updated.
 ```bash
 apt -y dist-upgrade
 apt -y autoremove